limapedro12/limapedro12/README.md

     - **Parallel Matrix Multiplication**: The assignment 1 of this projects uses the OpenMP, a C++ API for parallel computing, to do matrix multiplication.
 Course: Parallel and Distributed Computing.
 [Link to repository](https://github.com/limapedro12/CPD_ParallelAndDistributed)
 - C:
     - **Defend the Base**: Implementation of a game called "Defend the Base" using low level concepts, such as I/O registers, Interupts, the GPU memory and Event-based programming.
 To do so we used the Minix 3 OS and the LCF framework.
 Course: Computer Laboratory.
 [Link to repository](https://github.com/limapedro12/LCOM_DefendTheBase/)
-    - **New Commands**: Creation of new hypotetical shell commands.
+    - **New Commands**: Creation of new hypotetical shell commands, using system calls.
 Course: Operating Systems.
 [Link to repository](https://github.com/limapedro12/SO_TrabalhoPratico)
     - **Computer Networks**: Implementation of a Serial Port Protocol (first project) and a description of the steps to configure a set of routers and swiches (second project).
 Course: Computer Networks.
 [Link to repository](https://github.com/limapedro12/SO_TrabalhoPratico)
 - Java:
     - **Space Invaders**: Implementation of the Space Invaders Game, using the Lanterna framework, various Design Patterns and Unit Tests.
 Course: Software Design and Testing Laboratory.
 [Link to repository](https://github.com/limapedro12/space_invaders)